gaucho1978/BACCAble/README.md

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/aylwa35GtuU/0.jpg)](https://www.youtube.com/watch?v=aylwa35GtuU)

 ## Firmware description
-The following video will show the strucure of the firmware:
+The following video will show the structure of the firmware.
 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/zmMgXUu2TZM/0.jpg)](https://www.youtube.com/watch?v=zmMgXUu2TZM)
-Note: the video was made before to update the method to send rfhub reset message for 10 seconds.
+Note: the video was made before to update the method to send rfhub reset message for 10 seconds, and before of the code optimization in the main loop.

 ## Usage when configured to act as Canable
 when configured as canable the firmware acts as the classic SLCAN firmware. it means that you can use it with a pc equipped with savvycan tool, in order to sniff packets in the canbus.